Rules and Regulations for Wastewater Treatment Facility Operators (250-RICR-150-10-5)

 2. Grade 2 - All applicants for this grade must pass a Grade 2 examination and must submit satisfactory evidence of one (1) year of experience in operations at a Wastewater Treatment Facility and a passing score on the Grade 2 exam offered by the Board.
 An applicant does not need to possess a full Grade 1 or a Grade 1 OIT to apply for the Grade 2 exam.

 3. Grade 3 - All applicants for a Grade 3 License must pass a Grade 3 examination.
 Qualifications to sit for the Grade 3 exam include the possession of a full Grade 2 License and the submission of satisfactory evidence of either:

 a.
 A Bachelor's or Master's degree in science, engineering, or related fields and two (2) years of employment In Good Standing in Direct Responsible Charge at a Wastewater Treatment Facility of Grade 2 or higher; or,

 b.
-Successful completion of a two (2) year college curriculum, with the equivalent of one (1) full year consisting of courses with a passing grade in science, engineering, or related fields; and four (4) years of employment as an Operator In Good Standing, two (2) of which are to be in Direct Responsible Charge at a Wastewater Treatment Facility of Grade 2 or higher; or,
+Successful completion of a two (2) year college curriculum, with the equivalent of one (1) full year consisting of courses with a passing score in science, engineering, or related fields; and four (4) years of employment as an Operator In Good Standing, two (2) of which are to be in Direct Responsible Charge at a Wastewater Treatment Facility of Grade 2 or higher; or,

 c.
 Possession of five (5) years of employment as an Operator In Good Standing, of which three (3) are in Direct Responsible Charge at a Wastewater Treatment Facility of Grade 2 or higher.